Starting A Wild Ones Chapter

-Now that you have a general idea about starting a Wild Ones chapter, read through the information below and then feel free to start on a new adventure.
+Once you have a general idea about starting a Wild Ones chapter, read through the information below and then get ready to start on a new and rewarding adventure.

 Your chapter will be officially chartered when the Executive Director receives the following information and notifies the national secretary of receipt of your application information:

 - Name and phone number of your chapter contact person (to be published in the Wild Ones Journal and on the Wild Ones website).

 - Confirmed names of ten paid members from your locality.

 - Calendar of planned events, educational programs, or both for twelve months with at least the first four committed.